HobanLab/Morton-REU/README.md

 ###### Directory contents:

-    practice_sims: Contains practice simulations and R scripts
+    archive_and_practice: contains practice simulations as well as third, fourth, and fifth attempts for the project; importing entire simulated population into R with varying parameter files (varying rates of migration); various number of simulation replicates
     Attempt0_exploration: Exploring functions and objects related to this project
             R: Following instructions on the genind tutorial ( )
             Simulations: Contains practice parameter files for the software Simcoal and Simcoal 2
         Attempt1_practice_sims: (archived to practice folder) Contains first iteration of writing my own parameter files, running simulations, and analyzing the code